 Federal rules require Medigap insurers to offer plans on a guaranteed-issue basis during an enrollee’s open enrollment period, which begins when the person is at least 65 years old and enrolled in Medicare Part B (and Part A; you have to be enrolled in both to obtain Medigap).
 But federal rules do not guarantee access to Medigap plans for people under age 65.

-In Virginia, 15 percent of Medicare beneficiaries (more than 200,000 people) were under age 65 as of 2017.
-But although the majority of the states have enacted rules to ensure access to Medigap plans for disabled enrollees under age 65, Virginia has not.
-As of 2019, CareFirst Blue Cross Blue Shield is the only insurer in Virginia that offers Medigap coverage to people under age 65, and they only offer Plan A (for people who are at least 65, CareFirst offers Plans A, B, F, High-deductible F, G, L, M, and N).
+As of 2020 (ie, before SB250 takes effect), the Virginia State Corporation Commission’s data indicate that CareFirst Blue Cross Blue Shield is the only insurer in Virginia that offers Medigap coverage to people under age 65, and they only offer Plan A (for people who are at least 65, CareFirst offers Plans A, B, F, High-deductible F, G, High-deductible G, L, M, and N).
 CareFirst is also only available in Northern Virginia; people in the rest of the state do not have access to Medigap coverage prior to age 65.
-[The state notes that some other insurers may agree to sell Medigap coverage to a disabled person who is transitioning from one of that insurer’s commercial plans to Medicare, so they advise people enrolling in Medicare prior to age 65 to check with their current insurance company to see if they offer Medigap plans, and if so, whether they’ll be eligible to enroll.]
+But as of October 2020, Medicare’s plan finder tool also indicates that Transamerica has Medigap plans available in Virginia for people under the age of 65.
+[The state has clarified that some other insurers may agree to sell Medigap coverage to a disabled person who is transitioning from one of that insurer’s commercial plans to Medicare, so they advise people enrolling in Medicare prior to age 65 to check with their current insurance company to see if they offer Medigap plans, and if so, whether they’ll be eligible to enroll.]

-CareFirst’s Medigap Plan A for people under age 65 is significantly more expensive than the average Plan A premiums charged by other insurers for people who are 65 years old (well over $6,000 per year as of 2019, whereas nearly every other company is charging 65-year-old enrollees less than $2,000 per year for Plan A).
+CareFirst’s Medigap Plan A for people under age 65 is significantly more expensive than the average Plan A premiums charged by other insurers for people who are 65 years old (over $7,000 per year as of 2020, whereas nearly every other company is charging 65-year-old enrollees less than $2,000 per year for Plan A).